ProbablePrime/interactive-keyboard/README.md

 In older games.

 # Troubleshooting

-## Errors on startup.

-Try reading the first line of the error, Some of them will be in plain english and should tell you exactly whats wrong.
-If you can't understand the error then contact me :).

 ## Controls Do not work
 * Check your keybindings for the game they should match the keys you are pressing.
 Press the actual keys on your keyboard to check.